SgtKilltrigger/progress_knight_2/README.md

-# Progress Knight Quest
+# Progress Knight Quest Mod

-A continuation of Progress Knight 2.0.
-Contains 5 prestige layers with various unique mechanics.

-PRs which fix bugs are welcome :)
+Atempt at rebalancing, adding more Content and perhaps changing the Theme